-NPCA continues to work to prevent new oil and gas development, particularly in areas that impair parks and park resources.
 The imminent threat of new oil and gas development, and the legacy threat that orphaned wells pose, threaten iconic park ecosystems and exacerbates the climate crisis.
-Orphaned and idle wells also contaminate groundwater, leak methane and other air pollutants that pose serious public health risks, especially to rural, Tribal and communities of color.
-In the Four Corners, where huge concentrations of methane have led to the formation of a methane hotspot in the region, these adverse impacts are of particular concern.
+Orphaned and idle wells also contaminate groundwater, leak methane and other air pollutants that pose serious public health risks.
+These issue are especially prevalent in rural, Tribal and communities of color.

 - A 2013 NPS study found that 88% of visitors found clean air to be extremely important and an important attribute meriting protection.
-A 2018 report on U.S. national park visitation found that visitation drops by at least 8% when park pollution is high. - People and communities who live near orphaned wells may suffer from respiratory problems such as asthma, eye/nose/throat irritation, frequent headaches, nausea, dizziness and general fatigue.
+A 2018 report on U.S. national park visitation found that visitation drops by at least 8% when park pollution is high. - People and communities who live near orphaned wells may suffer from respiratory problems such as asthma, eye/nose/throat irritation, frequent headaches, nausea, dizziness and general fatigue. - Abandoned wells near Bighorn National Recreation Area have the potential to impact trout habitat and fisheries of nearby blue-ribbon streams and can diminish habitat for sage grouse and other sensitive species.